MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

 1. Fill out the form to provide the Event Hubs instance connection string and select an event to forward to that Event Hubs instance.
 For more information, see [Get an Event Hubs connection string](https://docs.microsoft.com/azure/event-hubs/event-hubs-get-connection-string).

-    - When you see a description of the event and a sample of the schema/payload that is included, select **Save**.
+    You will see a description of the event as well as a sample of the schema/payload that is included before you save the form.

-1. After one minute, check the portal to view the **Events/Min count** to ensure that data is being sent to Event Hubs.
+1. After 24 hours, navigate back to the portal to view the **Events/Min count** and ensure that data is being sent to Event Hubs.

+    1. The **Events and Failures/Second metrics** will display an average over the past 24 hours.
-    - For additional monitoring, navigate to the Azure Portal and set up **Metrics**.
+    1. For additional monitoring, navigate to the Azure Portal and set up **Metrics**.
 For more information, see [Azure Event Hubs metrics in Azure Monitor](https://docs.microsoft.com/azure/event-hubs/event-hubs-metrics-azure-monitor).

 1. (Optional) Set up your own ingress pipeline from Event Hubs to Power BI.
 For information on how to begin developing custom reports, see [Stream Analytics and Power BI: A real-time analytics dashboard for streaming data](https://docs.microsoft.com/azure/stream-analytics/stream-analytics-power-bi-dashboard).